fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/vdi-2.md

 >
 > AppLocker can't process trailing wildcards, unlike Windows Defender Application Control.
 Since SlimCoreVdi Packages contain a version-specific PackageFamilyName (for example, Microsoft.Teams.SlimCoreVdi.win-x64.2024.36_8wekyb3d8bbwe), customers can add AppX or MSIX exclusions by relying on the PublisherID 8wekyb3d8bbwe instead.

-## Verifying that the end point is optimized
+## Verifying that the endpoint is optimized

 Once you meet all the minimum requirements, launching new Teams for the first time finds it still in WebRTC optimized mode by default.